konka-bptl-tech/notes/chatgpt_notes/docker-k8s-git-jenkins/kubernetes/day-11.md

-# 🌐 Ingress in Kubernetes – Beautiful Notes
+# 🌐 Ingress in Kubernetes

 ---